saylordotorg/course_polsc321/Unit11.md

+---
+layout: default
+title: "POLSC321: Mideast Politics"
+course_description: "An exploration of contemporary politics in the Middle East, examining the salient geographical, historical, and religious features of the area.
+Analyzes the role of political elites, the Arab-Israeli conflict, gender politics, and factors that have inhibited the growth of democracy."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Israel/Palestine: Occupation and Negotiation** <span id="11"></span>
 *In 1987, Palestinians in the West Bank and Gaza Strip began an